 If you’re not towing kiddoes around, then Miami is one of the top places to visit in Florida.
 It’s known for its vibrant nightlife that can have you dancing right up until dawn.
 The food culture is also revered for Florida’s best restaurants filling up every night.
 In particular, you’re going to want to try out the Latin-American fusion scene which will totally blow your foodie mind.

 Key West is not only the southernmost Key of the Florida Keys, but is also the southernmost part of the whole of the U.S. Here you’ll find all sorts of hot bars and restaurants mixed in between historic sites and surrounded by sand beaches.
 Duval Street stretches from the Gulf of Mexico to the Atlantic Ocean and that’s not the only thing cool about it.
 It is where visitors to Key West go when they want to go bar hopping as it is home to more than 40 bars.
-There are a lot of things to do in Florida and Key West is home to some of the best and rowdiest of them all.
-Check out all the things to do in Key West and Islamorada Key.
+Check out: Where to Stay in The Florida Keys

 There’s a lot more to Orlando than Walt Disney World, but it is probably what it’s best known for to non-locals.
 Besides checking out the world’s most famous theme park, you can also check out Universal Studios and get in some shopping.
 Orlando is also famous for having some great golf courses, which makes the city a great mix for families who want to check out the theme park and have some other adult fun too.
 Read more: The Best Things to do in Orlando, Florida

 5. Fort Lauderdale